Rancher in Alberta with a $3M Family Farm Transfer: Bill C-208 Intergenerational Rules in 2026

 Question: How does Section 84.1 turn a farm transfer into a taxable dividend?

 Answer: Without the Bill C-208 exception, Section 84.1 of the Income Tax Act deems the proceeds of a share sale to a non-arm's-length corporation — including a corporation controlled by your adult child — to be a taxable dividend to the extent the proceeds exceed the greater of the shares' paid-up capital and their adjusted cost base.
 For Wayne's shares with a $400,000 ACB, the excess proceeds of $2,600,000 would be recharacterized from a capital gain to a deemed dividend.
-This recharacterization eliminates two benefits simultaneously: first, the $1,250,000 LCGE only applies to capital gains, not dividends, so the entire exemption is lost; second, capital gains are taxed at a 50% or 66.67% inclusion rate, while dividends are fully included in income (though eligible dividends receive a dividend tax credit).
-The combined effect on a $3M transfer in Alberta is roughly $400,000 in additional tax compared to properly structured capital gains treatment with the LCGE.
+This recharacterization eliminates two benefits simultaneously: first, the $1,250,000 LCGE only applies to capital gains, not dividends, so the entire exemption is lost; second, capital gains are taxed at the flat 50% inclusion rate (the proposed June 2024 increase to 66.67% above $250K was cancelled in March 2025), while dividends are fully included in income (though eligible dividends receive a dividend tax credit).
+The combined effect on a $3M transfer in Alberta is several hundred thousand dollars of additional tax compared to properly structured capital gains treatment with the LCGE.
 Bill C-208 carved out the exception specifically to prevent this result on genuine intergenerational farm, fishing, and small business transfers.

 Question: What is the three-year ownership test added after Bill C-208?